From Founder Bottleneck to Zero Dependencies in 20 Weeks: The Complete Delegation System

 Genuinely novel decisions: 13 (17.8%)

-That means 82.2% of questions were repetitive decisions that should’ve been documented once and transferred to the team.
-She was re-deciding the same things weekly.
+That means 82.2% of questions were repetitive decisions that should have been documented once and transferred to the team, but she was re-deciding the same things every week.

 Week 1-4: Map Every Founder Touchpoint

-Track it all.
+Week 1–4 goal: identify every decision that required founder involvement.
+Track everything.
 Don’t solve it yet—just see it clearly.

 Week 1–2

-Track every decision for 10 full business days.
-Voice memos after each interruption: What was the decision?
+She tracked every decision for 10 full business days, recording voice memos after each interruption: What was the decision?
 Why did the team escalate?
 What information did I use to decide?

 She used simple voice notes, transcribed daily: “11:47am – Team asked if we can extend client deadline by 3 days.
 I said yes because we have instructor availability and client relationship is strong.
 Total: 8 minutes.”

-28 questions were asking for clarification of decisions she’d already made verbally.
-No written record, so the team kept asking.
+28 questions asked for clarification on decisions she’d already made verbally, but never documented, so the team kept asking.

-13 questions were genuinely novel situations requiring her strategic judgment.
+13 questions were genuinely novel situations that needed her strategic judgment.

 Week 3–4

-Level 1 - Execute Decisions: Repetitive, pattern-based, clear criteria.
-The team should handle it without asking.
+Level 1 – Execute decisions: repetitive, pattern-based, with clear criteria that the team should handle without asking.

-Level 2 - Modify Decisions: Judgment calls within boundaries.
-The team can decide with the framework.
+Level 2 – Modify decisions: judgment calls within boundaries that the team can make when they have a framework.

-Example: Pricing flexibility (10-20% discount authority).
-Quality concerns requiring client conversation.
-Upsell timing decisions.
+Example: pricing flexibility (10–20% discount authority), quality concerns that need a client conversation, upsell timing decisions.

-Example: New service line development.
-Partnership negotiations above $50K.
-Major client conflicts affecting reputation.
+Example: new service line development, partnership negotiations above $50K, major client conflicts that affect reputation.

 Week 5-8: Build Decision Frameworks